 Objectives and Career Perspectives

-The objectives of this program are to give students the challenge of conducting original research at the cutting edge of human knowledge and promote interactions with scholars through an immersion in European Undergraduate Research Opportunities in the research environment.
+Euroscholars gives students the challenge of conducting original research at the cutting edge of human knowledge and promotes interactions with scholars through immersion in European Undergraduate Research Opportunities.
 Participants learn about scientific reasoning, research methods, theoretical principles related to the research area, and scholarly communication.
-By finalizing the results of their research project in a paper of publishable quality, they will also have improved their writing and presentation skills.
+By finalizing the results of their research project in a paper of publishable quality, students will also have improved their writing and presentation skills.

 Students will be able to evaluate and focus their career interests.
-The experience will enhance their intercultural skills due to the close contact with academics and other students as the result of working together and discussing the research program.
-The program also enhances their understanding of academic research and their potential personal role in this.
+The experience will enhance intercultural skills through close contact with academic professors and other students working together and discussing the research program.
+The program also enhances understanding of academic research and each student’s potential personal role.

-Outstanding and motivated advanced undergraduate, honors or (post) graduate students with a strong interest in an academic/research career with a GPA of 3.4 or higher.
-Students do not need to have research experience.
-Science students need to have ample teaching laboratory experiences.
+Outstanding and motivated advanced undergraduate, honors or graduate students with a strong interest in an academic/research career with a GPA of 3.4 or higher.
+Students do not need to have research experience, but science students need to have laboratory experience.

 Interested students can spend their time at one of the following European universities, each offering different programs and areas of emphasis (list is subject to change):

 - Leiden University, The Netherlands

 - University of Geneva, Switzerland

 - University of Zurich, Switzerland

 For further information on the EuroScholars program, including dates, fees, and application, please see the EuroScholars website.